The777Bot/Nexium_UbaidAhmed_Assign2/README.md

 - 🌗 **Theme toggle**: Light/Dark mode with animated backgrounds and dynamic color schemes
 - 🟠 Responsive design for all devices
 - 🧩 Reusable components (Input, Button, Card, Tabs, Textarea)
+- 🗄️ Summarization results are stored in Supabase for future use/history
 - 🏆 Features grid, hero section, and modern footer with social icons
 - 🔧 Easily extendable for more languages, formats, or channels (e.g., email)